If you're considering moving to a new city for the new year, Europe offers several attractive options.

 The pandemic has largely cast a long shadow over the EIU’s global liveability rankings for the last two years, with lockdowns and social distancing measures affecting all the report’s indicators.

-Thanks to the ongoing positive evolution of the pandemic, the global average liveability score has also recovered from 69.1 to 73.6 since last year.
+Thanks to the ongoing positive evolution of the pandemic, the global average liveability score also recovered from 69.1 to 73.6 since last year.

 This is pretty close to pre-pandemic levels which sat at 75.9.